krprzenioslo/Hystrixwiki2/Configuration.md

 <a name='ThreadPool'/>
 ## ThreadPool Properties

-[Properties](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixThreadPoolProperties.html) for controlling thread-pool behavior that [HystrixCommands](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) execute on.
+The following [Properties](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixThreadPoolProperties.html) control the behavior of the thread-pools that [HystrixCommands](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) execute on.

 Most of the time the default value of 10 threads will be fine (often it could be made smaller).

 To determine if it needs to be larger, a basic formula for calculating the size is:

-_requests per second at peak when healthy * 99th percentile latency in seconds + some breathing room_
+_requests per second at peak when healthy &times; 99th percentile latency in seconds + some breathing room_

-See the example below to see this formula put into practice.
+See the example below to see how this formula is put into practice.

-The general principle is keep the pool as small as possible as it is the primary tool to shed load and prevent resources from becoming blocked if latency occurs.
+The general principle is keep the pool as small as possible, as it is the primary tool to shed load and prevent resources from becoming blocked if latency occurs.

-> Netflix API has 30+ of its threadpools set at 10, 2 at 20 and 1 at 25.
+> Netflix API has 30+ of its threadpools set at 10, two at 20, and one at 25.

 <a href="images/thread-configuration-1280.png">[[images/thread-configuration-640.png]]</a>
 _(Click for larger view)_

-The above diagram shows an example configuration where the dependency has no reason to hit the 99.5th percentile and thus cuts it short at the network timeout layer and immediately retries with the expectation to get median latency most of the time, and accomplish this all within the 300ms thread timeout.
+The above diagram shows an example configuration in which the dependency has no reason to hit the 99.5th percentile and therefore it cuts it short at the network timeout layer and immediately retries with the expectation that it will get median latency most of the time, and will be able to accomplish this all within the 300ms thread timeout.

-If the dependency has legitimate reasons to sometimes hit the 99.5th percentile (i.e. cache miss with lazy generation) then the network timeout will be set higher than it, such as at 325ms with 0 or 1 retries and the thread timeout set higher (350ms+).
+If the dependency has legitimate reasons to sometimes hit the 99.5th percentile (such as cache miss with lazy generation) then the network timeout will be set higher than it, such as at 325ms with 0 or 1 retries and the thread timeout set higher (350ms+).

-The threadpool is sized at 10 to handle a burst of 99th percentile requests, but when everything is healthy this threadpool will typically only have 1 or 2 threads active at any given time to serve mostly 40ms median calls.
+The thread-pool is sized at 10 to handle a burst of 99th percentile requests, but when everything is healthy this threadpool will typically only have 1 or 2 threads active at any given time to serve mostly 40ms median calls.

-When configured correctly a timeout at the HystrixCommand layer should be rare, but the protection is there in case something other than network latency affects the time, or the combination of connect+read+retry+connect+read in a worst case scenario still exceeds the configured overall timeout.
+When you configure it correctly a timeout at the `HystrixCommand` layer should be rare, but the protection is there in case something other than network latency affects the time, or the combination of connect+read+retry+connect+read in a worst case scenario still exceeds the configured overall timeout.

 The aggressiveness of configurations and tradeoffs in each direction are different for each dependency.

-Configurations can be changed in realtime as needed as performance characteristics change or when problems are found all without risking the taking down of the entire app if problems or misconfigurations occur.
+You can change configurations in real-time as needed as performance characteristics change or when problems are found, all without the risk of taking down the entire app if problems or misconfigurations occur.

 #### coreSize

-Core thread-pool size.
-This is the maximum number of concurrent [HystrixCommands](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) that can be executed.
+This property sets the core thread-pool size.
+This is the maximum number of [HystrixCommands](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) that can execute concurrently.

-_Default Value:_ 10
+_Default Value:_ `10`
-_Default Property:_ hystrix.threadpool.default.coreSize
+_Default Property:_ `hystrix.threadpool.default.coreSize`
-_Instance Property:_ hystrix.threadpool.[HystrixThreadPoolKey].coreSize
+_Instance Property:_ `hystrix.threadpool.`[HystrixThreadPoolKey]`.coreSize`
 _How to Set Instance Default:_

 ```java